drxyu/cerebras-code-scanner/README.md

   - **format**: Output format (text, json, markdown)
   - **save_to_file**: Whether to save the results to a file
   - **output_file**: File to save the results to

+## File Exclusion Priority

+When determining which files to scan, the scanner applies exclusion rules in the following order:

+1. File extension check (only `.py` files are scanned)
+2. Patterns from `.scanignore` (global setting)
+3. File size limit from config.yaml
+4. Excluded directories from config.yaml
+5. Excluded file patterns from config.yaml

 ## Output